Requiem (Verdi): 20th century and beyond

 The Requiem was reportedly performed approximately 16 times between 1943 and 1944 by prisoners in the concentration camp of Theresienstadt (also known as Terezín) under the direction of Rafael Schächter.
 The performances were presented under the auspices of the Freizeitgestaltung, a cultural organization in the Ghetto.

 Since the 1990s, commemorations in the US and Europe have included memorial performances of the Requiem in honor of the Terezín performances.
 On the heels of previous performances held at the Terezín Memorial, Murry Sidlin performed the Requiem in Terezin in 2006 and rehearsed the choir in the same basement where the original inmates reportedly rehearsed.
 Part of the Prague Spring Festival, two children of survivors sang in the choir with their parents sitting in the audience.

 The Requiem has been staged in a variety of ways several times.
 Achim Freyer created a production for the Deutsche Oper Berlin in 2006 that was revived in 2007, 2011 and 2013.
 In Freyer's staging, the four sung roles, "Der Weiße Engel" (The White Angel), "Der Tod-ist-die-Frau" (Death is the Woman), "Einsam" (Solitude), and "Der Beladene" (The Load Bearer) are complemented by choreographed allegorical characters.

 In 2011, Oper Köln premiered a full staging by Clemens Bechtel where the four main characters were shown in different life and death situations: the Fukushima nuclear disaster, a Turkish writer in prison, a young woman with bulimia, and an aid worker in Africa.

 In 2021, the New York Metropolitan Opera performed the Requiem for the 20th anniversary of the September 11 attacks.

-In 2025, the Dallas Symphony Orchestra and the Dallas Symphony Chorus, under the baton of JoAnn Falletta, will perform the Requiem as part of the 2025 American Choral Directors Association National Conference.
+In 2025, the Dallas Symphony Orchestra and the Dallas Symphony Chorus, under the baton of JoAnn Falletta, performed the Requiem as part of the 2025 American Choral Directors Association National Conference.